mana-byte/imgborders/README.md

 I don't think I need to explain `enabled` or `image`.

-`sizes` - (integer) Defines the number of pixels from each edge of the image to take.
+`sizes` - (4 integers) Defines the number of pixels from each edge of the image to take.

+`insets` - (4 integers) Defines the amount by which to inset each side into the window.

 `scale` - Scale the borders by some amount.